FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 ### Using the SecureTransport Expression Evaluator service

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> provides a service for evaluating and validating expressions used in the custom step implementation.
+{{< SecureTransport/securetransportname  >}} provides a service for evaluating and validating expressions used in the custom step implementation.

 The service interface is called `com.axway.st.plugins.improvedrouting.services.ExpressionEvaluatorService` and can be used in the process method of the custom advanced routing step using the following code: